 27 million euros for Patronus

-The elderly care start-up now wants to use the money to launch its app, which is intended to link elderly people with their relatives.
+The elderly care start-up now wants to use the money to launch its app, which is designed to connect older people with their relatives.

-Berlin-based elderly care start-up Patronus has successfully completed its Series A financing round, raising a total of 27 million euros.
-The money came from Singular, Adjacent and Burda Principal Investments, and existing investors Cavalry Ventures and UVC Partners are also back.
+The Berlin-based elderly care start-up Patronus has successfully completed its Series A financing round and raised a total of 27 million euros.
+The money comes from Singular, Adjacent and Burda Principal Investments, while existing investors Cavalry Ventures and UVC Partners are also back on board.

-Ben Staudt and Tim Wagner founded Patronus 2021.
+Ben Staudt and Tim Wagner founded Patronus in 2021.
 The company offers two different tools designed to give older people more security, especially in emergency situations.
-One is smartwatch software that keeps a 24/7 connection to an emergency operations center, which in turn has the user's health data and emergency contacts.
-Second, Patronus offers an app that allows family members to keep in touch with their elderly relatives and also monitor where they are and what they are doing.
+One is a smartwatch software that maintains a 24/7 connection to an emergency center, which in turn has the user's health data and emergency contacts.
+Secondly, Patronus offers an app that family members can use to keep in touch with their elderly relatives and also monitor where they are and what they are doing.

-With the capital it has now raised, Patronus plans to launch the app, which was previously in beta, in the fourth quarter.
-"The new funding will enable us to create our vision of a world where aging is joyful and dignified," says co-founder Staudt.
+Patronus intends to use the capital it has now raised to launch the app, which was previously in the beta phase, on the market in the fourth quarter.
+"The new funding will enable us to create our vision of a world in which ageing is a joyful and dignified experience," says co-founder Staudt.

 Newsletter